TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

 **TODO 1:**

-Into the PhysicsFSAssetManager.cpp will initialize the PhysicsFS Library API and also mount the Assets.
+Into the PhysicsFSAssetManager.cpp will initialize the PhysicsFS Library API, destroy it and also mount the Assets.
 Here you have to make sure that everything is ok, and don’t give any errors.

-You will need this functions:
+You will need this functions on the ModuleAssetsManager():

 PHYSFS_init(NULL)
-PHYSFS_mount(“Name of the asset folder.pak”, NULL, 1)
+PHYSFS_mount(“Name of the asset folder.zip”, NULL, 1)
 PHYSFS_getErrorByCode(PHYSFS_getLastErrorCode())

+You will need this functions on the ~ModuleAssetsManager():

+PHYSFS_deinit();

 Hint: